 On the other hand, teachers and the teaching profession are also regulated by two bodies.
-There is the Teachers Service Commission (TSC) established by the Teachers Service Commission Act, Chapter 448 and the Professional Teachers Board of Tanzania established by the Professional Teachers Board of Tanzania established by the Professional Teachers Board of Tanzania Act, Chapter 314.
+There is the Teachers Service Commission (TSC) established by the Teachers Service Commission Act, Chapter 448 and the Professional Teachers Board of Tanzania established by the Professional Teachers Board of Tanzania Act, Chapter 314.
 The TSC oversees the employment of teachers, including recruitment, deployment, maintaining a register of teachers and promotions.
 The Professional Teachers Board of Tanzania regulates the teaching profession in the country for all teachers.
 The existence of these two bodies has led to overlapping responsibilities, thus highlighting the need to enhance the management of teachers and the teaching profession under a single authority responsible for all aspects.